 If your spouse still refuses to see a doctor, there isn't much more you can do other than to share your feelings of concern, fear, and love.

-However, it always boils down to personal responsibility.
+It always boils down to personal responsibility.
 Unfortunately, there may not be much else you can do.
 A spouse not getting needed help will unintentionally be sending a message to their spouse that he or she is not important enough to do so.